 In any frost free refrigerator there is a defrost system which controls the cooling and defrost cycle.
 The components of the defrost system are: a defrost timer and a defrost heater.
 A defrost timer switches the refrigerator between the cooling and defrost mode.
 If it goes bad and stops at cooling mode, it causes excessive frost to build up on the evaporator coils which reduces the air flow.
 Or when it stops at the defrost mode it melts all the frost and does not go back to the cooling cycle.
 A broken defrost times prevents the refrigerator from cooling efficiently.

-Recommended defrost timers for refrigerators:
+Some more recommended defrost timers for refrigerators:

 2. Defective defrost heater